This site is intended for US eye care professionals only.

 GALE (N=790) is a multi-center, 36-month, Phase 3, open-label extension study to evaluate the long-term safety and efficacy of pegcetacoplan in subjects with geographic atrophy secondary to age-related macular degeneration.
 Patients enrolled in GALE include those who completed OAKS or DERBY after 24 months and 10 patients from Phase 1b Study 103.
 Patients with GA (atrophic nonexudative age-related macular degeneration) with or without subfoveal involvement, secondary to AMD were assigned to receive 15 mg/0.1 mL intravitreal SYFOVRE monthly or SYFOVRE every other month for 36 months.
 The first visit was required to be within 60 days of the final visit in OAKS and DERBY.1

-EOM=every other month.
+EOM=every other month; GA=geographic atrophy.

 Reference: 1.
 Data on file.
 Apellis Pharmaceuticals, Inc.